nautobot/nautobot-ansible/docs/getting_started/how-to-use/advanced.rst

 We can see that the task was successful and ``nat_inside`` resolved to ID ``10``.

-Hopefully this helps you understand how you can provide more specific information for objects that need to be resolved before any ``POST/PUT/PATCH`` calls are made to NetBox.
+Hopefully this helps you understand how you can provide more specific information for objects that need to be resolved before any ``POST/PUT/PATCH`` calls are made to Nautobot.

 Passing in IDs Manually
 -------------------------------